 It’s easier to measure the impact of corporate giving for the recipients than it is to measure the impact of VTO on employee engagement and morale.
 How does Salesforce measure employee impact?
 Olsen’s team collects survey data to better understand how employees are inspired to connect with the community in meaningful and sustainable ways.

 “We also look at participation in our programs, and how many people are hitting each of the impact milestones,” Olsen said.
-“Once per quarter, employees who hit certain thresholds are entered into a lottery for a grant.
-This keeps them incentivized, and makes them feel recognized and valued for the different ways they’re giving.”

 She said 13,500 employees have hit at least seven impact milestones.